Mount Lebanon Mutasarrifate: Ali Münif Bey (1915–1917)

 During the era of the Turkish administrators, the resistance of the Lebanese to the Turkification policy pursued by the federalists intensified, and the Lebanese, like most Arabs before the war and since the Unionists declared their desire to Turkify all non-Turkish Ottomans, resisted this policy with all possible means.
 Some educated youth formed secret societies that called for political and social reform in the Ottoman Empire.
 These associations used to cover up for scientific, literary, and religious goals to escape the monitoring and persecution of the authorities.
 In terms of their goals, the patriots were divided into two parts: a section demanding autonomy within the Ottoman League, and the advocates of this view were generally known as the Decentralization Party, and another section that wanted complete independence and complete separation from the Ottomans.
 The unionists hated both sides, and persecuted them and anyone they suspected of belonging to them.

-The Martyrs' Monument in Al-Burj Square in downtown Beirut.
-The square became known today as "Martyrs' Square".